hypernumbers/hypernumbers-manual/contents/excel-compatible-functions/database/excel-database-fn-dstdevp.rst

 Overview
 --------

-STDEVP calculates the standard deviation of a population based on all cells of a data range which match the search criteria.
+DSTDEVP calculates the standard deviation of a population based on all cells of a data range which match the search criteria.
 The records from the example are treated as the whole population.

 The search supports regular expressions.
 You can enter "all.*", for example to find the first location of "all" followed by any characters.
 If you want to search for a text that is also a regular expression, you must precede every character with a \ character.